Driven by results

 Frequently asked questions

-Do I need to have IT knowledge to use Google Analytics (GA)?
+Do I need IT knowledge to use Google Analytics (GA)?

-No, having basic knowledge of Google Analytics is enough to see your results.
-We are very happy to help you with the IT knowledge and share resources.
+No. Using Google Analytics is easy without having IT knowledge, and you will still be able to see your results.
+We are, however, happy to help you with basic IT knowledge and to share resources.

 What do I need to have for tracking?

-You need any Google account that is registered to university’s Google Analytics system.
+You’ll need a Google account that is registered to the university’s Google Analytics system.

 What is a conversion rate?

-How to measure conversions to a special page of our website?
+How do I measure the conversion of a specific page on our website?

 Your IT team has to set up the relevant event, which would be tracking the number of clicks on the required button.

 Our team of experts are always setting up and tracking websites with Google Analytics.
 If you have further questions, don’t hesitate to ask us for help!